Table of Contents

 Beyond Breathing: A Holistic Approach to Migraine Management

-While 0.1H z breathing is a powerful tool, remember that managing migraines often requires a multifaceted approach.
+While 0.1H z breathing is a powerful tool, remember that managing episodes often requires a multifaceted approach.
 Consider incorporating these strategies:

 Embrace the power of your vagus nerve.
 With consistent practice and a holistic approach, you can take control and reclaim your well-being.